Blog

 "Background checks for home health caregivers"

-A significant portion of searches happen during a crisis—after a fall, a sudden diagnosis, or a hospitalization.
+A significant portion of searches happens during a crisis.
+This occurs after a fall, a sudden diagnosis, or a hospitalization.
 These searches are urgent and location-specific.

 Top Google Queries: